Feel free to talk to us! Phone Number: 973-366-4660

 These are the most obvious hazards from storm surge, flooding, and rain.
 Mold can begin growing within a day or two especially in southern climates where heat and humidity always follow the hurricane.
 Bacteria from waste treatment facilities, flooding or power failures can discharge sewage, animal waste, and spoiled foodstuffs into floodwaters that must be cleaned up but also waiting for the opportunity to infect someone.

-Mold can cause respiratory infections, trigger allergies, even infect and propagate in our bodies.
+Mold can cause respiratory infections, trigger allergies, and even infect and propagate in our bodies.

 Bacteria can do the same, as well as cause infections and a host of diseases.